 Find out why what makes him so clever…

-- If you have animals, make sure you give them a treat and toy for Christmas.
+- If you have animals, give them a treat or a toy for Christmas.
 Family pets should be just that—part of your family and part of Christmas.

 Make Reading the Best Christmas Books a Tradition

-So, there you go–six memorable Christmas books to read to your kids.
-There are many things that bring the Spirit of Christmas into homes: lights, music, a giving heart.
+There are many things that bring the Spirit of Christmas into homes: lights, music, and a giving heart.